-Members were reminded that the Council had previously agreed to participate in MIPIM 2020, however the event was subsequently cancelled as a result of the COVID-19 pandemic.
-In order to maintain the momentum of the City Deal Councils' collaborative efforts to attract investment, the Renewed Ambition Programme had been developed.
+Members are reminded that the Council had previously agreed to participate in MIPIM 2020, however the event was subsequently cancelled as a result of the COVID-19 pandemic.
+In order to maintain the momentum of the City Deal Councils' collaborative efforts to attract investment, the Renewed Ambition Programme has been developed.

-The programme sought to deliver the Belfast City region's real estate ambitions by showcasing and promoting key sites across the 6 partner Council areas.
-There would be a greater focus going forward on recovery, investment and sustainability as well as the green agenda and a recommitment to delivering results through public private partnership.
+The programme will seek to deliver the Belfast City region's real estate ambitions by showcasing and promoting key sites across the 6 partner Council areas.
+There will be a greater focus going forward on recovery, investment and sustainability as well as the green agenda and a recommitment to delivering results through public private partnership.

-A taskforce was in place which will extend its focus beyond MIPIM to concentrate on collective marketing and positioning of the city region for investment.
-Joe O'Neill, Chief Executive of Belfast Harbour is chairing the Taskforce, which had produced an outline programme, as summarised in the circulated presentation.
+A taskforce is in place which will extend its focus beyond MIPIM to concentrate on collective marketing and positioning of the city region for investment.
+Joe O'Neill, Chief Executive of Belfast Harbour is chairing the Taskforce, which has produced an outline programme, as summarised in the enclosed presentation.

-A series of online events would kickstart the programme.
-Further details would be shared with Members as they are made available.
+A series of online events will kickstart the programme.
+Further details will be shared with Members as they are made available.